 9. Use Structured Data

 Just two more lessons to go!
-In the next lesson, we'll cover essential mobile SEO tips for the ever-growing number of mobile searchers.
+In the next lesson, we'll cover essential mobile SEO tips for making sure your site can rank in mobile search.

 Related blog posts and articles: